stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Your Cloudflare setup has a problem.
+I tried to access your website today from Taiwan with 2 different networks, and both time the access was denied "error 1015 - you are being rate limited, the owner of this website temporarily banned you" ([jklepatch](https://twitter.com/jklepatch/status/1320725426000392192))
+- yep seems most customers unable to log in with a connection timed out error.
+Connection on 'cloudflare' of course no feedback.
+Great for doing business as month end looms ([gilliandawson12](https://twitter.com/GillianDawson12/status/1320645971844435969))
 - so is now using for their website. now we don't get the reproduction values from nowcasting data unless we solve a captcha. never use for critical infrastructure. ([yetzt](https://twitter.com/yetzt/status/1320316067256950791))
 - Oi, you fuckwits, if you're going to try and insist on making me captcha every site you secure, just because I'm using a vpn, all it means is that I'm not going to be visiting most of those sites any longer.
 Cut that shit out. ([t_artifacts](https://twitter.com/T_Artifacts/status/1320010343142191104))
 - I figured that was the case when I saw the Cloudflare error page.
 I’ve just been spoiled by Netlify’s instantaneous domain setup 😅 Awesome work though!
 Looking forward to seeing what’s coming! ([chrismtse](https://twitter.com/ChrisMTse/status/1320041466316656642))